olegvorobiov/cfl-ctf-challenge/README.md

     * **Password:** `admin`
 ## Challenges
 ### 1. Deploy Farm Services

+**NOTE:** Do not temper with Admission Control Rules themsleves, rather make sure that NeuVector allows that deployment to pass.
+See the logs.

 * Run: ```kubectl apply -f farm-services.yaml```
 * Ensure the workloads are being deployed successfully